zdevilinside/TheExpatTech/content/Tech-Tips/why-i-love-glinet-products/index.md

 - **Brume 2** → Perfect for a **dedicated VPN gateway** without Wi-Fi, optimized for **remote access and SD-WAN**.

 ---

-There you go!
-That is all of the equipment I have and what segment they are best for.
-I have other GL.iNet equipment on order that I will provide reviews and impression reports on shortly.
+## ✨ Did You Know?
+GL.iNet Insights

+- 🔐 **VPN Integration** – GL.iNet routers ship with WireGuard and OpenVPN support out of the box.
+- 🌍 **Digital Nomad Friendly** – Portable models like Slate AX and Slate 7 are designed for hotel/café Wi-Fi.
+- 🛠️ **OpenWrt Base** – Their firmware is built on OpenWrt, allowing advanced customization.
+- 📡 **Multi-WAN & Failover** – Flint models can balance multiple connections for reliability.
+- 🤝 **Community Support** – GL.iNet has an active Discord and GitHub presence for troubleshooting and mods.

+---

+## Reflection

+GL.iNet routers aren’t just gadgets—they’re problem-solvers.
+From helping a friend keep her job while caring for family, to powering my own VPN setups across borders, these devices have proven their worth.

-So you know, I am not just a GL.iNet fanboy.
-I have other routing equipment from Synology, Netgear, TP-Link, Eero, and many others.
-I just love their equipment in specific cases - when you need a built-in VPN solution that is easy to setup and get going.
+I’m not a fanboy; I use gear from Synology, Netgear, TP-Link, Eero, and others.
+But when it comes to **built-in VPN solutions that are easy to set up and reliable**, GL.iNet consistently delivers.

-GL.iNet has many fans though including the likes of [**NASCompares**](https://www.youtube.com/@nascompares/search?query=glinet), [**Linus Tech Tips**](https://www.youtube.com/@LinusTechTips/search?query=Glinet), and [**Dave's Garage**](https://www.youtube.com/@DavesGarage/search?query=glinet).
+It’s no surprise they’ve earned fans among tech reviewers like [**NASCompares**](https://www.youtube.com/@nascompares/search?query=glinet), [**Linus Tech Tips**](https://www.youtube.com/@LinusTechTips/search?query=Glinet), and [**Dave's Garage**](https://www.youtube.com/@DavesGarage/search?query=glinet).

+For digital nomads, remote workers, or anyone who values secure connectivity, GL.iNet products are worth a serious look.